 Time to Read: 3m 45s

-Let’s face it, using a simple mechanical clamp is the easiest and cheapest way to hold down a piece of material to cut.
-You know, the way we usually do it - on a Bridgeport manual mill with steel clamps, threaded rod and nuts.
-Although this is simple and effective, it’s actually not the most efficient way to hold parts for high production CNC applications.
+Let’s face it, using a simple mechanical clamp is the easiest and cheapest way to secure a piece of material to cut.
+You know, the way we usually do it - on a Bridgeport manual mill with steel clamps, threaded rods, and nuts.
+Although this is simple and effective, it’s not the most efficient way to hold parts for high-production CNC applications.
 Vacuum workholding systems provide an easier, more secure way to secure materials without the fear of drops or loss of connection while providing complete access to the part.

-The first problem is that the clamps get in the way.
-They prevent you from accessing the complete part.
-So, you end up machining around the clamps and later, in another setup with different clamp locations, machine those missed areas.
-Very inefficient.
-In addition, the time required to remove the finished part and replace with new material, re-tighten clamps, etc. is also excessive.
+The Problem with ClampsClamps get in the way and are highly inefficient.
+They prevent you from accessing the whole part.
+So, you end up machining around the clamps and machine those missed areas in another setup with different clamp locations.
+In addition, the time required to remove the finished part and replace it with new material, re-tighten clamps, etc., is also excessive.
 Time is money.

-- Mid-level vacuum capacity at high flow rates - most commonly used on large routers that hold very large pieces of wood, particularly for the furniture industry.
+- Mid-level vacuum capacity at high flow rates - Commonly used on large routers that hold substantial pieces of wood, particularly for the furniture industry.

-- Full vacuum at capacity low flow rates - for metal cutting applications, the best vacuum pump should be able to provide full vacuum (defined as 29 inches of mercury) at low flow rates (leakage).
-This is ideal for most vacuum chucks that will be holding a metal, plastic or composite part.
+- Full vacuum at capacity low flow rates – Used for metal cutting applications, the best vacuum pump should be able to provide full vacuum (defined as 29 inches of mercury) at low flow rates (leakage).
+This is ideal for most vacuum chucks holding a metal, plastic, or composite part.

-Vacuum is a great time and money saving approach for many machining applications, particularly with high volume jobs.
+Vacuum is a great time and money-saving approach for many machining applications, particularly high-volume jobs.
 To determine if vacuum is the best solution, each part should be evaluated by an experienced application engineer.
 If you need any assistance, we’re happy to help!